CITlabRostock/citlab-article-separation-new/README.md

 ```bash
 --external_jsons "path/to/external/json/file"
 ```
+Both, the text block similarity features and any additonal external features will increase the final number of available features for the GNN accordingly.

 #### Text block clustering
 The Graph Neural Network outputs a confidence graph regarding the afore-mentioned relation prediction task.
 Based on